 - Lead counsel for writer, producer, director, and actor Tyler Perry at trial of copyright infringement action centered on his “Diary of a Mad Black Woman” film in the United States District Court for the Eastern District of Texas; obtained unanimous defense verdict

-- Lead counsel for specialty retailer of fine jewelry in District of New Jersey proceeding where adversary sought preliminary injunction prohibiting millions of dollars in sales on trademark/trade dress infringement claims; defeated preliminary injunction motion
+- Lead counsel for Zales, specialty retailer of fine jewelry, in District of New Jersey proceeding where adversary sought preliminary injunction prohibiting millions of dollars in sales on trademark/trade dress infringement claims; defeated preliminary injunction motion

 - Prosecuted Lanham Act and unfair competition claims based on false assertions regarding patent infringement on behalf of memory chip manufacturer in the Eastern District of Texas and based on false assertions regarding comparative analgesic efficacy on behalf of over-the-counter analgesic manufacturer in the District of New Jersey

-- Defended Fortune 100 telephone equipment manufacturer in nationwide class action alleging false advertising and marketing in New Jersey state court action
+- Defended ATT in nationwide class action alleging false advertising and marketing in New Jersey state court action

-- Defended Fortune 100 telephone service provider in commercial contract and fraud dispute with a vendor who claimed to have the contractual right to develop video-on-demand and home automation products; obtained summary judgment on vendor’s $525 million damages claim; participated in two jury trials on vendor’s claims; obtained remittitur of damages after the first trial; second trial limited to damages only and jury awarded less than the remitted damages
+- Defended Verizon in contract and fraud dispute with a vendor who claimed to have the contractual right to develop video-on-demand and home automation products; obtained summary judgment on vendor’s $525 million damages claim; co-lead counsel in two jury trials on vendor’s claims; obtained remittitur of damages after the first trial; second trial limited to damages only and jury awarded less than the remitted damages

 - Represented Fortune 100 computer products manufacturer in a theft of trade secret matter that was ultimately settled on very favorable terms